Alexander Zhukov (businessman)

 Alexander Borisovich Zhukov (Александр Борисович Жуков; born 13 June 1954) is a Russian-born British businessman.
 He is the founder and major owner of the international investment group Interfinance, investing in port and transport infrastructure, food industry and real estate, as well as engaged in portfolio investments.
-The assets of Interfinance group currently include transshipment port terminals (sulfur, mineral fertilizers and other bulk cargo, vehicles) in Russia and Ukraine, Iceberry group of companies - the Russian ice-cream producer and distributor, development projects in Russia and Ukraine, road construction business and insurance business in Ukraine.
+The assets of Interfinance group currently include transshipment port terminals (sulphur, mineral fertilizers and other bulk cargo, vehicles) in Russia and Ukraine, Iceberry group of companies - the Russian ice-cream producer and distributor, development projects in Russia and Ukraine, road construction business and insurance business in Ukraine.

 Biography

 Zhukov was born in 1954 in Moscow.
-His father, Shayaborg (Boris) Rabkin, was a playwright and writer, and his mother, Inessa Rabkina, was an editor at the Moscow film studio.Alexander Zhukov is related to Georgy Zhukhov, the marshal who led the Red Army in the Second World War.
+His father, Shayaborg (Boris) Rabkin, was a playwright and writer, and his mother, Inessa Rabkina, was an editor at the Moscow film studio.
+Alexander Zhukov is related to Georgy Zhukhov, the marshal who led the Red Army in the Second World War.
 Zhukov gives a lot of money to the Russian Orthodox Church and he restores churches.
 After graduating from school, he worked as an assistant to a film director at the Moscow film studio "Tsentrnauchfilm".
-In 1981, he graduated from the Institute of Asian and African Studies under the Moscow State University.
+In 1981, he graduated as specialist in Eastern languages from the Institute of Asian and African Studies under the Moscow State University.
 After graduation, he worked as editor at "Sovinterfest" (a division of the Goskino organizing exhibitions and festivals).

 In the late 1980s, he started his business activity.
 Zhukov has resided in London since 1993.
 In 2001, he became a British citizen.

 In 2001, Zhukov was arrested in Italy and spent several months under arrest on suspicion of being engaged in arms smuggling from Ukraine to the states of former Yugoslavia.
 Subject to legal documents, Zhukov was charged of "moral complicity".
-A report titled Ukrainian Organized Crime compiled by Italian police in October 1998, obtained by reporters from Washington-based International Consortium of Investigative Journalists, refers to Zhukov as a member of organized crime group “Odesa Oil Mafia.”
+A report titled Ukrainian Organized Crime compiled by Italian police in October 1998, obtained by reporters from Washington-based International Consortium of Investigative Journalists, refers to Zhukov as a member of organized crime group "Odesa Oil Mafia."
 In 2004, Zhukov was absolved from the offences of "moral complicity" in arms trading, because (as was stated in court decision) the offences, for which he was charged, did not occur.

 According to Institutional Investor, Alexander Zhukov was a client of a Jersey-based offshore trust company La Hougue which engaged in tax minimisation through legal loopholes and other avoidance measures.